ruelasb/ruelasb.github.io/WD101.1-InitialSetup/SimpleRepo.md

             ```
             your current branch 'master' does not have any commits yet
             ```
+    We just added the untracked file `firstGit.html` to the "tracking" system but still haven't added it to the Git repo nor added a tiny informative message. ([Here](https://chris.beams.io/posts/git-commit/) you will find an article on git messages)
     - Enter in `git commit -m "initial commit"` -- you may be prompted to edit your `git config --global` info.
      After making the commit you should see:
          ```